rosshemsley/SublimeClangFormat/README.md

 - Get the clang-format binary.
 If you don't already have it, you can download binaries from llvm: http://llvm.org/releases/download.html.
 - Set the path to the clang-format binaries.
 You can do this from within Sublime Text by choosing `Clang Format - Set Path` from the command palette.
-Hint: it will probably look something like this `[path/to/clang]/clang/bin/clang-format`.
+Hint: the path should look something like this `[path/to/clang]/clang/bin/clang-format`.
+  If clang-format is in your path, you shouldn't need to do anything.

 Use
 ---